 Coming back to Munchausen, over the years, I keep seeing examples of instruction at a systematic level being based more on belief in a program or pedagogy over the needs of the child.
 It’s not done with any kind of insidious design in mind, it’s just become common for particular programs to achieve a certain degree of loyalty from the powers that be.
 It’s more like buying the same kind of car repeatedly without checking the ratings just because you always get that brand.
 Learning, especially learning to read, doesn’t really work that way.
 We know from the science that the reading process is unnatural, and it is relatively recent in our history––around 5,000 years old.
 We didn’t need it for survival until very recently.
 Now it is of critical importance.

 Schools provide training in certain programs, oftentimes non-evidence-based programs with no connection to what we know kids need in order to read.
-What about what the child needs?
-If a kid continues to struggle with reading, even if they are older and it’s one or two skills.
-Older kids often need fluency help if they are still struggling.
+If a child continues to struggle with reading, including older students who often need fluency help, they will face a more difficult journey to adulthood.
 The resulting collateral damage of a fluency deficit in high school is usually more to do with the volume and the quality of the reading that needs to be done.
 Why wouldn’t we do what needs to be done to help these students?
 Find the best tools, and the best approaches for these students?
 Instead of accepting this limitation and still attempting to move onto more challenging, higher-level skills.
 It’s a problem I see constantly, and it usually means the original issue has been kicked down the road so many times that we aren’t talking about a simple fluency deficit, we’re talking about a wide range of problems tied to that one challenge.
-Our national report card, and statewide data indicates how many kids are struggling both in and outside special education.
+Our national report card, and statewide data indicates how many kids are struggling both in and out of special education.
 These are numbers that have either stayed stagnant, or have worsened over the last few years.
 The compounding emotional and anxiety related issues that arise from these challenges only serve to make it harder for these students to navigate their school careers.
 In the case of special education, it makes it harder to ever leave that system.

 The theory goes like this––what if Munchausen by proxy occurs in the industry of special education?
 What if this is a systematic problem?
 There’s certainly a lot of money at stake in the system.
 Schools buy expensive programming with “evidence-based” on the box.
 Hundreds of thousands of dollars get poured into curriculum and training.
 After paying for all of this programming, and training teachers.
 It’s not easy to shift the Titanic and adjust course after such a large investment, and yet we still have thousands of kids across the country who aren’t learning, but who are fully capable of learning.
 I think what we have is a system that doesn’t really, at the end of the day, want students to get better and improve.